What organizational design challenges will retailers face in 2021?

 Here we present some thoughts on how organizations can tackle the organizational design challenges they face to improve their longer-term prospects.

-cost reduction can harm long-term organizational growth
+Cost reduction can harm long-term organizational growth

-Cost cutting has long been a standard but troublesome organizational strategy.
+Cost-cutting has long been a standard but troublesome organizational strategy.
 When performed using a ‘spans and layers’ approach, the results are fast but the risk of losing critical capability is high.
 This leads to even higher costs in the long run.
 Instead, businesses could start with a skills analysis that aims to reduce costs through redeployment first.

 As skills and job definitions change, organizations will be more focused on redeploying, reskilling and upskilling people.
 In the current climate, many retailers have little choice but to cut costs to survive.
 However, they can still ask the question, “how do we achieve cost savings through headcount reduction but minimize the damage to the organization in the process?

-being adaptable and responsive to change
+Being adaptable and responsive to change

-Adapting to disruption and continuous change will become cemented in the way companies organize and run themselves in future.
+Adapting to disruption and continuous change will become cemented in the way companies organize and run themselves in the future.
 Today, the customer is at the center of everything.
 It’s the speed of changes in consumer behavior that require organizations to be so responsive.

 A key part of organizational responsiveness in today’s business environment is making quick decisions based on data, not gut feel.
 We recently commissioned research that revealed most companies still don’t have a good grip on their business information and it’s slowing down decision making by 30%.
 In 2021, retailers that can use their data to make fast operating changes will be more able to last the distance and outpace others on their path to recovery.

-managing hyper-growth organizations
+Managing hyper-growth organizations

 For many online retailers that have seen explosive growth, they’re likely to face organizational challenges in the months ahead.
 They’ll need to scale quickly to take on new business but maintain control of their inflating organizational structure at the same time.

-By managing the organization continuously, these hyper-growth companies will be better positioned scale quickly but also pivot as new opportunities arise.
+By managing the organization continuously, these hyper-growth companies will be better positioned to scale quickly but also pivot as new opportunities arise.
 To enable agile resource allocation, they’ll need to know which parts of the business are seeing demand rise rapidly and which are growing more slowly, so they can reorganize and redeploy based on data.

 A good example of not doing this is Peloton.
 Demand for their connected exercise bikes exploded during the first lockdown, but the company failed to capitalize on it because of its organizational structure and unresponsive supply chain.

-the way ahead for retailers in 2021
+The way ahead for retailers in 2021

 The key to organizational planning, for high street retailers in particular, will be fast decision-making based on data.
 Guessing at headcount requirements using footfall forecasts at a time when margins are so thin could have severe business implications.
 With the world as it now is, getting retail right has never been more important than it is now.
 And getting organizational design right will give retailers a firm foundation to make it through to the other side.